LeanneNortje/MultimodalSpeech-to-ImageMatching/README.md

 **Buckeye**

 Download the [Buckeye](https://buckeyecorpus.osu.edu/) corpus.
 Copy the folders s01-s40 into the `Datasets/buckeye/` folder.
-We divide the buckeye corpus into subsets for training according to the speakers listed in `devpart1`, for validation according to the speakers listed in `devpart2` and testing according to the speakers listed in `zs`.
-We use `english.wrd` to isolate each spoken word.
+We use `english.wrd` to isolate each spoken word in te corpus.

 **TIDigits**

 Download the [TIDigits](https://catalog.ldc.upenn.edu/LDC93S10) corpus.
 Copy the data and ensure the `tidigits` folder in the downloaded folder is in `Datasets/TIDigits/`.
-We divide the TIDigits corpus into subsets for training , validation according to the speakers listed in `devpart2` and testing.
-We use `words.wrd` to isolate each spoken word.
+We divide the TIDigits corpus into subsets for training , validation  and testing according to the speakers listed in `train_speakers.list`, `val_speakers.list` and `test_speakers.list` respectively.
+We use `words.wrd` to isolate each spoken word in the corpus.

 **MNIST**